Wasp nest removal

 We advise on re-entry timing, what to expect in the short term, and whether any follow-up may be needed.

-First nest removal
+Watch a wasp nest removal

 Before treatment